cityos-work/cityos-dev/pages/roadmap.md

 - [ ] **The Base**

-    _The basic framework for the CityOS ecosystem including the common elements for both the digital and the virtual city._
+    _The basic framework for the CityOS ecosystem including the common elements for both layers, digital & virtual._

     - [ ] _User Management_
     - [ ] _Tokens Management_